AvLab-CV/PASL/README.md

 You can use `demo_cam.py` for a camera demo, or `demo_video.py` for a video demo.
 Additionally, we also offer a UI method using `demo_ui.py`.

 # Validation
-## Training List and Testing List.
+## Download the Test Lists.
-We provide six types of test lists: MPIE-LP, Voxceleb1, and Voxceleb2-LP, including self-reenactment and cross-reenactment.
-Please note that after downloading, you need to change the paths of the pairs.
+Please download the test lists for each dataset.
+Note that you will need to change the paths accordingly.
 [Test list Sets](https://drive.google.com/drive/folders/13yte5HkvXfZvToAN0jebS304Lj009rzo?usp=sharing)

 ## Validation Pretrained Models